nwg/racket-wiki/RacketCon-Hackathon-2012.md

 # Misc

 * Write a version of the [shootout](http://shootout.alioth.debian.org/) [fannkuch-redux benchmark](http://shootout.alioth.debian.org/u32/performance.php?test=fannkuchredux).
 Currently the only missing Racket program.
+(Danny Yoo is working on this)
 * A harder project for someone with JS and maybe Racket webserver chops: something like [tryclj.com](http://tryclj.com/) for Racket that looks nice and possibly comes with a tutorial.
 Useful things to know: [jquery-console](https://github.com/chrisdone/jquery-console), the Racket [sandbox](http://docs.racket-lang.org/reference/Sandboxed_Evaluation.html).